g3th/File-Manipulation/README.md

 Creates a folder named after the movie which it contains, and it does this for every mp4 present in the current directory.

-It's a tedious task to move every mp4 by hand; since Plex is specific about naming conventions, a new folder will need to be created, and the respective file will need to be moved into the appropriately named folder.
+It's a tedious task to move every mp4 by hand; since Plex is specific about naming conventions, a new folder will need to be created with the same name as the movie, and the respective file will need to be moved there.
 Moviemove is used for this task.

 ### Fileutil